-Let me guide you to some of the more less known places and gems of the Swedish countryside this country is also known for.
+Let me guide you to some of the less known places and gems of the Swedish countryside this country is also known for.
 There is something for every taste and budget.

 A word of advice first though.
-If you plan to travel through Sweden, consider renting a car in the airport and take a road trip on your own.
+If you plan to travel through Sweden, consider renting a car at the airport and take a road trip on your own.
 Some of the places on the list below can be reached by train or other public transportations, but many places are remote and only accessible by car.

 Here are the best places to visit in Sweden:

 Malmö is just a bridge away from Copenhagen, the capital of Denmark.
 Famous for its many parks and the proximity to the sea, Malmö is the perfect place for city walks and one of the best cities in Sweden for nature lovers.

 Why not have a picnic in Västra Hamnen, a renovated harbor area close to the Turning Torso, Scandinavia’s tallest building, and a well known Swedish landmark?
 Another great option is to visit one of the many cozy restaurants in Lilla Torget, a small square in the central parts of Malmö.